 Science is part and parcel humility.
 Scientists do not seek to impose their needs and wants on Nature, but instead humbly interrogate Nature and take seriously what they find.
 We are aware that revered scientists have been wrong.
 We understand human imperfection.
 We insist on independent and — to the extent possible — quantitative verification of proposed tenets of belief.
 Carl Sagan The Demon-Haunted World: Science as a Candle in the Dark

 Carl Sagan would agree that modern science has taken a terrible turn.
 Corporate influence, conflict of interest, ego, and greed have corrupted the science of science if you will.
-The results are bad scientific practices, a dearth of independent research, misinformation, and studies designed to produce favourable results.
+The results are bad scientific practices, a dearth of independent research, misinformation, and studies designed to produce favorable results.
 And not for the health of the individual.
 Big Pharma is arguably more concerned with competition than consumer protection.

 “It is simply no longer possible to believe much of the clinical research that is published, or to rely on the judgment of trusted physicians or authoritative medical guidelines,” stated Dr. Marcia Angell, the former editor of the prestigious The New England Journal of Medicine.
 “I take no pleasure in this conclusion, which I reached slowly and reluctantly over my two decades as an editor,” she wrote in a 2009 piece titled Drug Companies & Doctors: A Story of Corruption